What does PDF to JPG do?

 Choose 72 DPI for web use, 150 DPI for standard quality, or 300 DPI for print-quality output.
 Higher DPI means larger, sharper images suitable for any printing need.

 For this tool, your PDF contents stay in your browser.
-All rendering happens locally using pdf.js on your device, with no file content uploads.
+All rendering happens locally using pdf.js on your device, without server-side file processing.

 Convert all pages or specify exactly which pages you need with simple range syntax like '1-5, 8, 10'.
 Useful for extracting specific content from large documents.